Ahnd6474/Cell-counting/README.md

 ## Examples

-To stay within the “no binary artifacts in git” guideline, the example assets are embedded as base64-encoded PNGs inside the SVG wrappers in `docs/assets/`.
+The example assets live in `docs/assets/` as conventional JPG and PNG files so you can inspect them directly or reuse them in your own experiments.
 The input frame below matches the microscope crop supplied for this task and the accompanying output shows the resulting overlay.
-The helper script `docs/scripts/generate_examples.py` (which falls back to a lightweight threshold-based segmentation when PyTorch is unavailable) regenerates both artifacts from the source PNG and keeps the repository reproducible.
+The helper script `docs/scripts/generate_examples.py` (which falls back to a lightweight threshold-based segmentation when PyTorch is unavailable) regenerates both artifacts from the source imagery and keeps the repository reproducible.

 | Sample hemocytometer input | Annotated output |
 | --- | --- |